"stocked with magnificent lawyers"

 Silks:

-Phillip Marshall QC: "An exceptionally intelligent and thorough individual."
+Phillip Marshall KC: "An exceptionally intelligent and thorough individual."

-Philip Jones QC: "He provides clear, concise oral advice and it is clear that he is always on top of the papers."
+Philip Jones KC: "He provides clear, concise oral advice and it is clear that he is always on top of the papers."

-Daniel Lightman QC: "Extremely bright, is inventive with his arguments and has good judgement."
+Daniel Lightman KC: "Extremely bright, is inventive with his arguments and has good judgement."

 Juniors: